Ergodic properties of randomly coloured point sets

 Theorem~\ref{abstract-erg} guarantees the existence of $X'\subseteq X_{\cP}$ of full $\mu$-measure and of a $T$-invariant function $f^\star\in L^1(X_{\cP},\mu)$ such that $\mu(f^\star)=\mu(f)$, and such that for all $P\in X'$ we have

-Now, for a given pattern $Q\in \cQ_{\cP}$ take a set $X\subseteq X_{\cP}$ of full $\mu$-measure such that hypothesis (ii) is satisfied for all $P\in X$.
-Then the set $X'':=X'\cap X$ has full $\mu$-measure (and is in particular non-empty), and Eq.~\eqref{ergshow} holds for all $P\in X''$.
-On the other hand, observing Remark~\ref{QP=QXP}, we can apply Proposition~\ref{comp-freq} with $\cF^{k}_{X_{\cP}}(U) = \{Q\}$ so that \eqref{int-freq} holds.
-Hence, our hypotheses imply that the value $f^\star(P)$ must be independent of $P\in X$, which in turn yields $f^\star=\mu(f^\star)=\mu(f)$ on $X$.
+In order to show that the right-hand-side of \eqref{ergshow} is constant in $P$, we will evaluate the left-hand-side of \eqref{ergshow} using Proposition~\ref{comp-freq}.
+To do so, we note that $\cF^{k}_{X_{\cP}}(U)$ is a finite set.
+Thus, there exists a set $X''\subseteq X_{\cP}$ of full $\mu$-measure such that hypothesis (ii) is satisfied for all $Q\in \cF^{k}_{X_{\cP}}(U)$ and for all $P\in X''$.
+Then the set $X:=X'\cap X''$ has full $\mu$-measure (and is in particular non-empty), and equation \eqref{ergshow} holds for all $P\in X$.
+Now, Proposition~\ref{comp-freq}. and hypothesis (ii) imply that the value $f^\star(P)$ is indeed independent of $P\in X$, which in turn yields $f^\star=\mu(f^\star)=\mu(f)$ on $X$.
 Therefore $\mu$ is ergodic.
 The asserted independence of the pattern frequency of the choice of the tempered van Hove sequence follows from the corresponding independence in the Ergodic Theorem~\ref{abstract-erg}.